 Arranging a funeral or cremation in New York

 The end-of-life process is still something that is little discussed in our culture until the need arises, and then we are faced with a sometimes-overwhelming task.
-This article aims to give you an overview of the process of arranging a funeral or cremation in New York State, give you some direction in where to start, and answer some of the legality questions about making funeral arrangements in New York.
+This article aims to give you an overview of the process of arranging a funeral or cremation in New York State, give you some direction on where to start, and answer some of the legality questions about making funeral arrangements in New York.

 How do I choose a funeral service provider in New York?

-This is generally one of the first things that families think about when a death has occurred.
-If you have prior experience with a funeral service provider, then this can be a straightforward decision, but if not, it can be daunting deciding where to start.
-There are some 1700 funeral homes and mortuaries in New York, and in the region of some 600 cemeteries, crematories, and memorial parks.
+This is generally one of the first things families think about when a death occurs.
+If you have prior experience with a funeral service provider, then this can be a straightforward decision, but if not, it can be daunting to decide where to start.
+There are some 1700 funeral homes and mortuaries in New York and in the region of some 600 cemeteries, crematories, and memorial parks.

 This can mean that choosing a funeral home in New York can be quite a task.
 There are nationwide funeral home directory websites, and then local-level business directories, and of course, Google and the Internet.
 So, how do you know what is the right funeral service provider to select?

 The important thing is to decide on some key criteria to narrow your search down.
 Do you have something special in mind for the funeral ceremony?
 Do you want a traditional burial, a cremation, or a more contemporary celebration service?
 Do you have a budget in mind?
-Just having a clear outline of your specific requirements can help you when contacting funeral providers to inquire about their services.
-It can also help YOU stay in control of funeral planning arrangements, and not be overwhelmed by a funeral home.
+Having a clear outline of your requirements can help you contact funeral providers to inquire about their services.
+It can also help YOU stay in control of funeral planning arrangements and not be overwhelmed by a funeral home.

 New York State Department of Health provides a helpful consumer guide, and many of the important aspects of legislation about funerals, cremations, and the disposition of human remains are included here.
 The New York State Funeral Directors Association also provides consumers with information to help them choose a funeral home and make end-of-life decisions.